atomicdata-dev/atomic-server/CONTRIBUTE.md

 - Visit `https://localhost:8080` (default)
 - Visit your `localhost` in your locally running `atomic-data-browser` instance: (e.g. `http://localhost:8080/app/show?subject=http%3A%2F%2Flocalhost`)

+## Performance monitoring

+- Run with `--trace-chrome` to create a tracefile in you current directory.
+Open this file with https://ui.perfetto.dev/ or `chrome://tracing`.
+This will show you a flamegraph.

 ## Making a perfect pull-request

 - Clear explanation in the PR itself of what is changed and why